LKummer/break/doc/content/guide/mixins.md

 The structure of the map is described
 [in the Getting Started guide]({{< ref "getting-started.md#basic-example" >}}).

-The following breakpoint map is used in all of the examples on this page.
+The following breakpoints map is used in all of the examples on this page.

 ```scss
 $breakpoints: (